Infinite dimensional sequential compactness: Sequential compactness based on barriers: Cardinal invariants associated to barriers

 for every non trivial barrier $\cB$. \end{coro} \begin{proof} Let $f:\cB\rightarrow 2^\kappa$ for some $\kappa<\parr_2$ and for every $\alpha\in\kappa$ let $\pi_\alpha:\cB\rightarrow 2$ the $\alpha$-the projection of $f$.
 Thus there is $M\in[\w]^\w$ almost monochromatic with color $j(\alpha)$ for each $\alpha\in\kappa$.
 It follows that $f\restriction(\cB|M)$ converges to $j=\langle j(\alpha):\alpha\in\kappa\rangle\in 2^\kappa$.
 Conversely, if $\{\pi_\alpha:\alpha<\parr_2\}$ is a family of colorings on $\cB$ with no infinite monochromatic set, and we define $f:\cB\to 2^{\parr_2}$ by $f(b)(\alpha)=\pi_\alpha(b)$, then any infinite set $M\in[\w]^\w$ such that $f\rest(\cB|M)$ converges to a point $\langle j(\alpha):\alpha<\parr_2\rangle$, can be easily seen to be an almost monochromatic set for $\{\pi_\alpha:\alpha<\parr_2\}$, thus there is no such an infinite set $M$. \end{proof}

-A dual cardinal to $\p\a\r$ is the cardinal $\homm$.
+The dual cardinal to $\p\a\r$ is the cardinal $\homm$.
 The characterization of $\p\a\r$ in terms of $\b$ and $\s$ has also a dual version using $\d$ and a variant of $\r$, the dual cardinals of $\b$ and $\s$ respectively (see \cite{blasscardinal}).

 \begin{nota} Let $N$ be a countable set, $\cI$ an ideal on $N$ and $X,Y\subseteq N$.
 Then $X\subseteq_\cI Y$ means that $X\setminus Y\in\cI$. \end{nota}

 \begin{dfn} Given a barrier $\cB$ let,

 and